microsoft/aitour-llmops-with-gen-ai-tools/README.md

 ## Learning Outcomes
 By the end of this session, attendees will:
 - Learn how Azure AI's code-first tooling, such as Prompty and Promptflow, can streamline and simplify the LLM lifecycle.
-- Understand that LLMOps requires non-linear, iterative processes.
+- Understand that GenAIOps requires non-linear, iterative processes.
 - Learn the practicalities of deploying LLM powered applications to production
 - Gain the ability to stay in their preferred local development environment when desired and smoothly switch to AI Studio for enhanced collaboration.